UNIVERSITY OF WISCONSIN River Falls

 The club works with various local NGO and government organizations including Trout-Unlimited, Pheasants Forever, Prairie Enthusiasts, DNR, National Park Service, and U.S. Fish and Wildlife.
 Guest speakers from a variety of career fields are also brought in to talk about internship opportunities and career pathways.
 In addition to all these opportunities, students can earn professional certificates including chainsaw safety training; herbicide applicator training for prairie, forest and wetland; and prescribe burning certificates during their time in the club.
 The Resource Management Club is open to the needs of its members and organization events are tailored to give students valuable experiences.

 The UWRF Pre-Veterinary Club is designed to gather students with an interest in veterinary medicine to share ideas, network, and participate in activities that broaden their understanding of the veterinary field.
 The club attends the national American Pre-Veterinary Medical Association (APVMA) symposium each year and brings in a wide array of zoo veterinarians and admissions office speakers from various veterinary colleges.
 The club also hosts a panel discussion so students may ask questions about the job or application process.
 The club is very active in community service, fundraising, and other social networking activities including picnics, intramurals, movie nights, and bowling.
-Meeting dates and times can be found on the Pre-Veterinary Club orgsync website or the organization's Facebook page.
+Meeting dates and times can be found on the organization's Facebook page.

 Contact Us